 3.12 When a player leaves the game, due either to injury, ejection, or leaving early, that place in the batting order will be an out the next time it comes up, then is just skipped over after that.

 4.1 Base runners are responsible for avoiding collisions with defensive players.
 When approaching home plate, runners must run to the scoring line and avoid home plate completely – failure to do so will result in the runner being called out.

-Runners returning to a base, after starting toward the next base, can run by the base just as they do when coming to the base from the preceding one.
+4.1d Runners returning to a base, after starting toward the next base, can run past the base just as they do when coming to the base from the preceding one.

 4.2 Base runners will not be called out for running to the side of and/or past, rather than to a base, as long as no attempt is made in the direction of the next base.
 Runners who have run past 2nd or 3rd base must return and touch (or retouch) the base before continuing to the next base.
 This does not apply at 1st base.